 Currently, all students receive a tuition waiver via paid assistantship placements with approved behavior analytic agencies.

 To be considered for admission a student must have attained a GPA (Grade Point Average) of at least 3.0 (on a 4.0 system) on all work attempted while registered as an upper-division student working toward a baccalaureate degree.
-GRE scores at the 50th percentile on the Verbal portion and 40th percentile on Quantitative are typical of those who are admitted.
+GRE score submissions are recommended and scores at the 50th percentile on the Verbal portion and 40th percentile on Quantitative are typical of those who are admitted.
 Experience applying the principles of applied behavior analysis in a real-world setting is preferred and in recent years applicants enter the program with 1 to 5 years of ABA experience.
 Students may be admitted from an allied field such as education, counseling or other related degrees.
 See below for the required prerequisite courses

 A student must submit the following to be considered for admission: